zdnemz/fun-with-python/src/password-checker/README.md

 ## Contributions

-Feel free to contribute to the "Math Game" or add your own Python projects to the FunWithPython repository.
+Feel free to contribute to the "Password Checker" or add your own Python projects to the FunWithPython repository.
 Follow the [contribution guidelines](/CONTRIBUTING.md) for more information.

 ## License